getzlab/getzlab.github.io/README.md

 	citation_names: Getz G, Getz GA

 This is how we ensure lab members' names appear in a bold font in any paper added to the lab website.

+Situations arise where a lab member's citation name is identical to the citation name of a nonlab author of a paper.
+To avoid having that paper listed under the lab member's member page, we provide the optional `explicit_nonlab_citations` yaml front matter field to explicitly call out author citation names that should not be associated with a lab member.

+	explicit_nonlab_citations: Kim S

+This is done on a per-paper basis.
+When adding a paper to the web site, the submitter should review the author list and make sure none of the paper's author citation names collide with citation names of lab members.

 The fulltext key/value pair should contain a link to the article's html text on the journal site.
 The pdflink key/value pair should contain a link to the publication's full-text pdf on the journal site.